Paul G. Hoffman

 Paul Gray Hoffman (April 26, 1891 – October 8, 1974) was an American automobile company executive, statesman, and global development aid administrator.
-He was the first administrator of the Economic Cooperation Administration, where he led the implementation of the Marshall Plan from 1948–1950.
+He was the first administrator of the Economic Cooperation Administration, where he led the implementation of the Marshall Plan from 1948 to 1950.

 Life and work

 Hoffman was born in Western Springs, Illinois, a suburb of Chicago.
 He quit his studies at the University of Chicago at 18 to sell Studebaker cars in Los Angeles.
-He had made his first million dollars by the age of 34, and became president of Studebaker ten years later.
+He had made his first million dollars by the age of 34 and became president of Studebaker ten years later.
 Hoffman and Harold Sines Vance were the two executives most responsible for rescuing Studebaker from insolvency in the 1930s.

 From 1935 to 1948, Hoffman served as president of Studebaker.
 From 1950 to 1953, he also served as the president of the Ford Foundation.

 Returning to Studebaker in 1953, Hoffman was chairman of the corporation during the turbulent period leading up to and during the 1954 merger with the Packard Motor Car Company.
 When Studebaker-Packard found itself nearing insolvency in 1956, the company entered into an Eisenhower Administration-brokered management agreement with Curtiss-Wright.
 Hoffman, Vance (who had become chairman of the executive committee after the Packard merger) and S-P president James J. Nance all left the company.

 From 1966 to 1972, he was the first administrator of the United Nations Development Programme when it was founded, with David Owen as his co-administrator.

 On June 21, 1974, he was awarded the Presidential Medal of Freedom by President Richard Nixon.